Johnny Cash Museum: Exhibits

 The Johnny Cash Museum chronicles Cash's life, from his early years and Air Force career to his personal life and music career, including memorabilia from his famous prison concerts.
 Exhibits are arranged in chronological order, with more than 1,000 artifacts on display, consisting of personal items, memorabilia, and interactive exhibits.
 One example is the "Progression of Sound" exhibit, which focuses on Cash's crossovers into different styles and genres of music on various types of recording media, including LPs, 8-tracks, and CDs.

-Another section focuses on Sun Records, the Memphis label that helped launch Cash's career – along with the careers of Elvis Presley, Jerry Lee Lewis, Roy Orbison, and many others.
-Besides items belonging to Cash, other items in this section include a pair of glasses worn by Roy Orbison, a microphone used by Elvis Presley, and the drum set belonging to "Fluke" Holland – Cash's friend and drummer for 40 years.
+Another section focuses on Sun Records, the Memphis label that helped launch Cash's career – along with the careers of Elvis Presley, Jerry Lee Lewis, Roy Orbison and Carl Perkins.
+Besides items belonging to Cash, other items in this section include a pair of glasses worn by Roy Orbison, a microphone used by Elvis Presley, and the drum set belonging to WS "Fluke" Holland – Cash's friend and drummer for 40 years.
 (The set was also the first full drum set used on the Grand Ole Opry stage.)
-Visitors can play video footage of his collaborations with other legendary performers.
+Visitors can play video footage of Cash's collaborations with other legendary performers.

 An exhibit that focuses on his TV and movie career includes clips of Cash hosting his own variety show, clips of his appearances on Dr. Quinn, Medicine Woman and Hee Haw, and various props and costumes from the movie Walk the Line as well as several of Cash's movies.
 Movie and show posters are also on display.

 According to Cash's family, he used a folded dollar bill threaded through the strings of his guitar to mimic a percussion sound in the years before he had a drummer.
 That Martin guitar – with the dollar bill still threaded through the strings – is on display at the museum along with numerous other artifacts, including: